Forget the “New Normal,” are you prepared for the New Workforce in 2021?

 Management is the science and art of getting people together to accomplish desired goals and objectives by coordinating and integrating all available resources efficiently and effectively.

 So, ask yourself two questions: Prior to the Covid-19 pandemic, was your company operating efficiently or effectively?
-Were you able to achieve at least 60% of your measureable goals in each of the prior 2 years?
+Were you able to achieve at least 60% of your measurable goals in each of the prior 2 years?

 If you answered YES to these questions, congratulations.
 You are ahead of all of your peers in your industry.
 If the answer is NO, then are you willing to improve?
 If not, then you are relegated to diminished profit as your peers transform to meet the limits and the opportunities of tomorrow’s business environment.